VOLT

 • Process and stats views for operational visibility.

-• Port access for services that need to be opened safely through the platform.
+• Port access for services routed safely through VOLT.

 • Remote desktop for GUI-capable images that expose the expected VNC/XRDP setup.